 That will definitely be a nightmare.
 But you need to take immediate actions to resolve these issues.
 As we mentioned in the below mentioned post, first you need to confirm malware infection and the you need to clean up your site.

 - How to Check a Website for Malware and Virus Infection

 - How to Clean Up Website From Malware Infection

 You can confirm malware infection by using Google’s URL diagnostic tool.
 Most of the major search engines bots search for malware on every websites and will block the content from search results once they detect any malware.

-Once cleaned up you need to .
+Once cleaned up you need to submit the site for reconsideration to search engines.
 Similarly you need to submit the site to Twitter Trust & Safety team.

 Before you go, subscribe to get latest technology articles right in your mailbox!.